a collection of lightweight TypeScript packages for AT Protocol, the protocol powering Bluesky

 service: 'https://bsky.social',

-onSessionUpdate(session) {
+onUpdate(session) {

-// called on login, resume, and token refresh
+// called on login and token refresh

 localStorage.setItem('session', JSON.stringify(session));